ramenguy99/xpg/ROADMAP.md

                 init vs create seems useful, even though they both need reflection, can just call it twice at start [ ] maybe add helpers that are commonly used in this kind of pipeline creation step (keep in mind that often some inputs / logic comes from outside).
 Do this later with more apps / viewer.
+    - [x] Fix reflection serialization / deserialization
-    - [ ] Slang not outputting binding decoration when using parameter block, but reflection seems to get it?
+    - [-] Slang not outputting binding decoration when using parameter block, but reflection seems to get it?
 Bug in slang?
-    - [ ] Fix reflection serialization / deserialization
+          -> opened issue on github, seems to be in general related to directly nesting Resources in ParameterBlock, works fine with direct data and structs in between
+          [ ] Should fix the ParameterBlock with data directly to create implicit constant buffer for completeness.
-    - [ ] Expose spirv targets
+    - [ ] Expose spirv targets (does slang increase the target for us automatically if we just say spirv? maybe thats better?)
     - [ ] Pipeline cache with all important inputs
     - [ ] Cleaner handling of multiple entry points
         -> actually not a spirv feature, so can just get rid of this?